Ye Olde Curiosity Shop: Name and location

 Ye Olde Curiosity Shop was founded in late 1899 as Standley's Free Museum and Curio on Second Avenue at Pike Street.
 It moved in November 1901 and at that time the store was called The Curio; it soon became Standley's Curio.
 In June 1904 Standley moved his store to the waterfront, renamed it after Charles Dickens's novel The Old Curiosity Shop, and adopted the motto "Beats the Dickens".

-In 1963, as the Washington State Ferries system was taking over and completely reworking Colman Dock, the shop moved to a store designed by Paul Thiry.
+In 1963, as the Washington State Ferries system was taking over and completely reworking Colman Dock, the shop moved to a store on Pier 51 designed by Paul Thiry.
+In April 1988, it moved again, to Pier 54.

 Customers

 The shop receives about 1 million visitors a year.
 The shop has had many notable customers over the years.
 Visitors have included Teddy Roosevelt, J. Edgar Hoover, Jack Dempsey, Charlie Chaplin, Red Skelton, John Wayne, Katharine Hepburn, James Van Der Beek, and Sylvester Stallone.
 Cartoonist Robert Ripley of "Ripley's Believe It or Not!" bought totem poles and other crafts for his New York estate.
 The store's logs show that Queen Marie of Romania visited and "sat in the Chinese chair" and that Louis Tiffany bought "curios, idols and a mammoth tusk".

 As late as the period from 1976 though 1980, the shop auctioned off 2,000 pieces of Native American art.